UX Case Study, website re-design

 What are the problems?

-The appealing of the website looks amateur and boring.
 The competition is big and if the website is not catchy the user will leave the page without giving a chance to read it through.
 The colors and pictures with the combination of the name are in my opinion a bit misleading.
 I thought at the first glance that the site offers boxing workout classes only for women.
+The mood of the page should match with product.

 It was not clear in all cases that the buttons/links are clickable.
 The sub menu is in a very light green color which can be difficult to read for people with vision problems.
 I was not sure where I am on the page, it was confusing sometimes.
 The system didn't allow me to book a training at the trainers picture I had to go back and forth to see who is gonna train me.